theDawckta/GrappleMan/README.md

 ### Controls for pc
 RMB will thow out a grappling hook
-"Q" will raise you up the rope when hooked
+"E" will raise you up the rope when hooked
 RMB while hooked will hop you in the direction of the mouse pointer and pull the hook back

 ### Controls for mobile
 Swiping will thow out a grappling hook
-Touching the screen while hooked will raise you up the rope when hooked Swiping after while hooked will hop you in the direction of the mouse pointer and pull the hook back
+Touching the screen while hooked will raise you up the rope Swiping after while hooked will hop you in the direction of the mouse pointer and pull the hook back